Tips for Teaching in a Masked Environment

 - For questions, training requests, and issues with CUIT-supported classroom technology, please contact CUIT Classroom Support at email@example.com.

 - Hybrid Classrooms: Getting Started.
 Columbia University Information Technology.

 - Hybrid Classroom Locations.
 Columbia University Information Technology.

 - Audience Response Systems provides information about teaching with Poll Everywhere.

-- Collaborative Learning provides information on teaching with the Google Suite Apps (Google Docs, Slides, and Jamboard) to support student collaboration.
+- Collaborative Learning provides information on teaching with the Google Suite Apps (Google Docs, Slides) to support student collaboration.